 Manhunt underway in Houston after inmate escapes from courthouse

-Authorities are searching for an inmate who escaped during a Houston courthouse appearance, the Harris County Sheriff's office said Thursday at a news conference.
+Authorities are searching for an inmate who escaped Thursday during a Houston courthouse appearance after holding a staffer at knifepoint, police and officials said.

 The sheriff said Sanders got into a car after escaping the courthouse, then the female driver crashed the car and the inmate fled the scene.
 There were no injuries.